The mission statement of Creggan Country Park is:

 Karen has worked at Creggan Country Park since January 2007 and in that time has helped secure funding and manage a wide range of projects and initiatives including biodiversity management, environmental education, outreach programmes to elderly care home residents, personal development projects for young people, managing our volunteer programme and delivering good relations projects and event management throughout the year.

-Karen is chair of the Moor Environmental Forum and is a strategic partner in the Local Community Plan for the Moor, Foyle Biodiversity Forum, NW Water Catchment Stakeholder Group and Green Infrastructure Stakeholder Group.
-Karen's background and qualifications:
+Karen is chair of the Moor Environmental Forum and is a strategic partner in the Local Community Plan for the Moor, Foyle Biodiversity Forum, NW Water Catchment Stakeholder Group and DCSDC Green Infrastructure Stakeholder Group.
+Karen's qualifications include:

-I have a strong background in community art and have facilitated a wide variety of projects engaging participants from the age of 4 to 84.
-I enjoy the challenge of introducing people to being creative with a range of materials in both two and three dimensions whilst drawing inspiration from the natural world around us.
+Sheila has a strong background in community art and has facilitated a wide variety of projects engaging participants from the age of 4 to 84 including Derry Halloween.
+She enjoys the challenge of introducing people to being creative with a range of materials in both two and three dimensions whilst drawing inspiration from the natural world around us.